 You might know Burberry best for its trench coats as well as its iconic tartan.
-But the brand also makes seriously stylish designer suits.
+But the luxury brand also makes seriously stylish designer suits.
 The British heritage label creates formal wear that feels resolutely English, with plaid trims, slim waists, silk-satin peak lapels on classic tuxedos, and other nods to the UK’s history of suit-making.

 But that’s not to say a Burberry suit will ever feel stale or outdated, especially if you choose a casual suit in a more modern shade like blue.
 Or team your suit with something unexpected like a parka.